Rent, Housing Benefit and Universal Credit

 - Housing Benefit

-Universal Credit is being rolled out gradually across the country and is expected to cover all benefit claims by 2017.
-To find out more about Universal Credit, please visit www.GOV.UK/ universal-credit (this link will open in a new window).
+Universal Credit is being rolled out gradually across the country and is expected to cover all benefit claims by 2018.
+View Gov.UK's Universal Credit and You factsheet publications.